 What Is A Personal Statement?

 A personal statement is a short essay of 4,000 characters and 47 lines that you submit to the UCAS application portal along with your grades and references.
-They will then distribute your application across different universities or colleges that you have previously chosen.
+For those applying through UCAS for entry in 2026 and beyond, the personal statement will now be split into three parts answering the following questions:

 You have to use your personal statement to demonstrate your interests, talents, and abilities.
 If you want to be an outstanding candidate, use these top tips to leave a lasting impression on the admissions tutor.